 Since we will be retracing our path back to Yuksom, the steep ascents on the way to the summit become those steep descents while returning.

 We will be covering the route from Thansing to Yuksom in a span of two days.
 This means we will be walking almost double the distance each day.
 This could place a lot of pressure on your knees and feet.

 Gear Required for Goechala

-While we will be providing most of the equipment needed for trekking (tents, sleeping bags, crampons, snow boots etc), there are some basic gear you will need from your end to get through your hike comfortably.
+While we will be providing most of the equipment needed for trekking (tents, sleeping bags, crampons, snow boots etc), there is some basic gear you will need from your end to get through your hike comfortably.

-These are a sturdy, lightweight backpack and comfortable trekking shoes.
+These are sturdy, a lightweight backpack and comfortable trekking shoes.
 In case, you plan on purchasing them, please refer to the articles below for some helpful tips on how to go about choosing the right gear for your trek.

-A branded backpack can be a hefty spend when it comes trekking.
+A branded backpack can be a hefty spend when it comes to trekking.
 But this needn’t be the case if you know what to look for when purchasing one.

 One of our founders, Pankaj, purchased a non-branded pack for INR 1100 in 2010 and the pack continues to work just fine for him.
 In the article linked above, he shares some helpful tips on what to look for when choosing a trekking backpack.